stoermelder/vcvrack-packone/src/modules/midikit/SCRIPTING.md

 both be Lua or both be Elk, so users can read them side by side).
 If there's no existing convention, prefer Lua for anything doing string formatting or table sorting, and Elk for anything that benefits from array/object literal syntax or is adapted from existing JS example scripts.
+For anything with non-trivial control flow, Lua is the safer default — Elk's missing `while`, `switch` and `try` tend to surface only once the script is already written.

 ## Required file header